Check out some of our favorite ice cream treats and desserts around Champaign-Urbana and beyond

 FroYo Factory and Cafe, Monticello: Here’s a stop that’s similar to Cocomero.
 We love the variety of flavors here in the rotation.
 In addition to Froyo, they serve gelato as well, and just recently added coffee to the menu.
 Frappes are very popular in the meantime.
 Great stop on the way to or from Allerton Park.
 Open seasonally.

-Ice Daddy’s Food Truck, 605 S. Lake of the Woods Rd., Mahomet: One reader states, “they certainly have the best ice cream in Mahomet.
-It reminds me of a trip to Spain!”
-Find them at the location listed here for their regular business hours, 3-8 p.m.
-Wednesdays and Thursdays, Fridays 3-9:00 p.m., Saturdays 1-9:00 p.m., and Sundays 2-6 p.m.
+Ice Daddy’s Food Truck, 605 S. Lake of the Woods Rd., Mahomet: One reader says their ice cream “reminds me of a trip to Spain!”
+Find them at the location listed here for their “regular” weekly hours, and follow them on social media to find out where they might be traveling.

 Kurly Q, 309 W. Jasper St., Paris: Kurly Q offers over 50 flavors of soft serve ice cream in addition to soups, sandwiches, and sides.
 Their banana split is pretty fantastic, but they offer sundaes, avalanches, malts, milkshakes, and more.
 If you happen to be visiting the sunflower fields in Paris, it’s a great stop to add along the way.